medialab/artoo/gulp.md

 Those will simply transform any template or stylesheet into javascript variables containing json-encoded strings for artoo to use and you to access in your scripts.

+You can optionally pass as sole argument the base directory of your templates or stylesheets relative to your `gulpfile.js` so you keep a relevant name in variables set to `artoo.template` and `artoo.stylesheet`.

+Note that, by default, base directories are `stylesheets` and `templates`.

 ```js
 // Templates
 gulp.src('./templates/*.tpl')